Assessing the effect of mass-model assumptions on measuring the Hubble constant from the cluster-lensed supernova Refsdal: Observations of SN Refsdal in MACS J1149.5+2223

 In this study, we utilize the positions of the five supernova images in Ref.~\cite{2023ApJ...948...93K}, which have been refined based on the Hubble Space Telescope (HST) Wide Field Camera 3 (WFC3) infrared (IR) detector F125W images acquired in 2015 and 2016.
 Additionally, we incorporate positional constraints derived from multiple images of seven knots within a lensed face-on spiral galaxy at redshift 1.488.
 For multiple images of other background galaxies, we include data from 28 multiple image systems compiled in Ref.~\cite{2016ApJ...819..114K}.
 The total number of multiple images in our study is 109, spanning across 36 systems.
+Fig.~\ref{ds9} shows the position of all the multiple images used for our analysis.
 Our analysis includes newly measured time delays between lensed supernova images S2–SX and S1, as well as recently determined magnification ratios from the full light curve analysis \cite{2023ApJ...948...93K}.
 The magnification ratio S4/S1 is excluded due to compelling evidence ($>5\sigma$) indicating that image S4 has undergone chromatic microlensing \cite{2023Sci...380.1322K}.

 Table~\ref{table:1} provides a summary of observational constraints for multiple images of SN Refsdal.
 While Ref.~\cite{2023ApJ...948...93K} offers a detailed depiction of the likelihood distribution for both the time delay and magnification, along with the covariance matrix encompassing these measurements, in our analysis we adopt a simplified approach by assuming symmetric Gaussian distributions for both time delay and magnification measurements without any covariance between measurements, mainly because of the limitation of the software \textsc{glafic} \cite{2010PASJ...62.1017O,2021PASP..133g4504O} that we use for our analysis.
 For instance, Ref.~\cite{2023ApJ...948...93K} report a relative time delay of $376.0^{+5.6}_{-5.5}$ days between images SX and S1, alongside a magnification ratio SX/S1=$0.30^{+0.05}_{-0.03}$ (see Fig.14 and Fig.15 in \cite{2023ApJ...948...93K}).
 We will discuss a possible impact of this simplified assumption in Sec.~\ref{sec:result}.